TengHu/ML_project/Implementation/README.md

-1. run get_models.sh to get the VGG-19 caffemodel
+1. run get_models.sh to get the CNN caffemodel

 2. setup torch7
   run the following in command: